Nourish - 5 Essential Pantry Ingredients to Support Your Health This Change of Season

 Simply dissolve half a teaspoon of salt in a small glass of warm water and repeat this roughly four times throughout the day.
-Another option is to dissolve 2 tsp sea salt or Himalayan pink salt in half a cup of warm water and gargle several times, spitting out the water in between each gargle until there is none remaining.
-Do not drink the salt water.
+Another option is to dissolve 2 tsp sea salt or Himalayan pink salt in half a cup of warm water and gargle several times.
+Spit out the water in between each gargle until there is none remaining.
+Do not drink the saltwater.

 No. 4 – HONEY OR HERBAL SYRUP

-Honey has powerful antibacterial, anti-fungal, antibiotic, antiseptic, antimicrobial and antiviral properties, making it especially effective at treating colds, throat infections, sore throats, flu and of course, acting as a prevention against all of those listed.
+Honey has powerful antibacterial, anti-fungal, antibiotic, antiseptic, antimicrobial and antiviral properties.
+This makes it especially effective at treating colds, throat infections, sore throats, flu and of course, acting as a preventative against all of those listed.
 Local, raw or manuka honey is your best bet and please note that it should not be given to children under age 1.

 See my previous blog on manuka honey here.

 Pukka Elderberry syrup, Comvita Mullein Syrup or Comvita Manuka honey syrup are great options.
-The latter contains manuka honey combined with propolis and soothing expectorant herbs, including thyme, liquorice, wild cherry and peppermint to support the immune system and assist with the symptoms flu, cough, cold and/or respiratory conditions.
+The latter contains manuka honey combined with propolis and soothing expectorant herbs.
+These include thyme, liquorice, wild cherry and peppermint to support the immune system.
+Plus they assist with the symptoms flu, cough, cold and/or respiratory conditions.

 No. 5 – FIRE CIDER

-Fire Cider is a popular herbal folk remedy made from a combination of apple cider vinegar that has been infused with herbs such as garlic, onion, ginger, turmeric, horseradish, and hot peppers; but there are heaps of other herbs that can be thrown in for added benefits or flavour.
+Fire Cider is a popular herbal folk remedy made from a combination of apple cider vinegar that has been infused with herbs such as garlic, onion, ginger, turmeric, horseradish, and hot peppers.
+But that’s not all you can use.
+There are heaps of other herbs that can be thrown in for added benefits or flavour.

 Because this is a folk preparation, the ingredients can change from year to year depending on when you make it.
 I wrote a blog on Fire Cider here, so check it out to find out the how and why’s you should make it.